 You can like the Big Questions Facebook Page by following this link.

-Street mission is an outreach programme we have which takes place in Jesmond.
+Night Outreach is a programme we have which takes place in Jesmond.
 We look to serve the community there, whether that be “normal” residents or students.
 We stand outside Jesmond Methodist church on a Friday evening giving out biscuits, juice, tea, coffee and sometimes toast.
 You can find us there from 9.30pm until 12.30pm.

 Text a Toastie